randa-mu/onlyswaps-solidity/README.md

 This repository comes with a comprehensive set of tests written in Solidity, which can be executed using [Foundry](https://getfoundry.sh/).

-To downnload Foundry installer (foundryup):
+To download Foundry installer (foundryup):

 ```sh
 curl -L https://foundry.paradigm.xyz | bash